YvosOnTheHub/LabNetApp/README.md

 Scenarios
 ---------
 1. Upgrade Trident
 2. Install Prometheus & incorporate Trident's metrics
 3. Configure Grafana & add your first graphs
 4. Configure your first NAS backends & storage classes
 5. Deploy your first app with File storage
 6. Prepare your lab for block storage
 7. Configure your first iSCSI backends & storage classes
 8. Deploy your first app with Block storage
 9. Use the 'import' feature of Trident
+10. Consumption control

 ## B. Kubernetes v1 (pre-CSI)